DominicBurkart/turbolift/README.md

 - if your program produces side effects when initialized, for example when global constants are initialized, those side effects may be triggered for each function call.
+- currently, turbolift does not guarantee that the target operating system for a program will also be used with its microservices.
+- currently, turbolift's k8s support only works with the en0 interface.
+For devices with multiple network interfaces (en1, en2, ...), we ignore all other interfaces while sharing information from the across the local network.

 ## Current Project Goals
 - [ ] support kubernetes ([pr](https://github.com/DominicBurkart/turbolift/pull/2)).